Itsdarkhere/Quotes-FCC/README.md

 <hr/>

 The project in itself is a simple one page app that displays random quotes from a list and changes some colors and element sizes when quotes change.
+Also contains buttons to tweet and share to linkedin.

 ![](quotes.gif)